mattmallencode/crm/README.md

 *Endpoint: /create_team*

-- The user must submit a valid response to the signup form i.e. include a team name.
+- The user must submit a valid response to the signup form.
-- The user can't be a member of a team (SQL query to check that their team_id is NULL).
+- The user can't be a member of a team i.e. team_id is NULL.
 - If either of the above checks fail the user is returned to the form and informed of the issue.
-- If the endpoint gets a valid response, the form data is added to an instance of the Teams data model and this is inserted into the database.
-This team will be assigned a unique id as the team_id column is an auto incrementing primary key.
+- If the endpoint gets a valid response, the form data is added to an instance of the Teams data model and inserted into the database.
-- The user's team_id is then updated based on the team_id returned from the database commit and this update is committed to the database as well.
+- The user's team_id is then updated based on the team_id returned from the database commit and this update is committed too.
-- Then the user is redirected to the home page.
+- The user is redirected to the home page.

 ### Sending and Accepting Team Invites